 Because men make up most suicides, it's not surprising that the list of professions with the highest suicide rates for men is similar to the overall list for both genders combined.
 In fact, the top 5professions with the highest suicide rates for men is nearly identical to the top 5 professions with the highest suicide rates overall (though in a slightly different order).

 For women, the professions with the highest suicide rates

 Highest & Lowest Suicide Rates for Women by Profession

 The occupation with the highest suicide rate among females is Art, Design, Entertainment, Sports

 In America, suicide is a rising problem, especially among men.
-For most professions we looked at, males commit suicide at rate 3-5 times higher than for women.
+For most professions we looked at, males commit suicide at a rate 3-5 times higher than women.
 While the national average is 16.9 deaths by suicide per 100,000 people, some professions have suicide rates almost three times higher than that for men.
 Even among a single gender, there is a huge variance among suicide rates.
 Higher paying jobs tend to have lower suicide rates, but low pay doesn't completely explain suicide rates since some professions have about the same compensation but vastly different rates of suicide.

 As death rates in America soar from the mental health issues, stress and anxiety, and the Opioid crisis, it's important not to overlook suicide is rising in America and it's an issue that we would be remiss not to address.